dimits-ts/coffee-ui/documentation/report.md

 ### Cycle 2 Questionnaire findings
+Our original form for the 2nd cycle can be found [here](https://forms.gle/WkicWfT1VTkNNupj7).

 ![](images/quest_2nd_cycle/voice_commands.PNG)

 *How many of our responders would like voice commands for their coffee machine*

-Even with a small sample size (N=9), this demonstrates the unwillingness of users with no visual impairments to use any form of voice commands, and was a principal argument for not implementing our own, specialized A.I. solutions for this problem.
+Even with a small sample size (N=9), this demonstrates the unwillingness of users with no visual impairments to use any form of voice commands, and was a principal argument for not implementing our own, specialized A.I. solutions for this problem in this cycle.

 ![](images/quest_2nd_cycle/tts.PNG)
 *Whether our responders would appreciate a built-in TTS service*